-New York State Consolidated Fiscal Reporting and Subject: Appendix CC - Compliance Review (LGU Only) Section: 62.0 Page: 62.2 Claiming Manual Reporting Period: July 1, 2012 to June 30, 2013 Issued: 05/13
+New York State Consolidated Fiscal Reporting and Subject: Appendix CC - Compliance Review (LGU Only) Section: 62.0 Page: 62.2 Claiming Manual orting Period: January 1, 2014 to December 31, 2014 Issued: 11/14

 - e.
 Discuss the system of internal controls with the person responsible for supervising and maintaining the CFR data.
 Inquire whether personnel independent of the preparer reviews the source documents and data summaries for completeness, accuracy and reasonableness and how often such reviews are performed.
 Perform tests, as appropriate, to ensure these reviews are performed. - f.
 Test the mathematical accuracy of the report. - g.
 Ensure summarization schedules agree to detail schedules, as prescribed by the CFR Manual. - h.
 Obtain the supporting worksheets/reports utilized by the agency to prepare the final data which are transcribed to the CFR.
 Compare the data included on the worksheets to the amounts reported in the CFR.
 Test the arithmetical accuracy of the summarizations. - i.
 Verify that the CFR software used to prepare the CFR is approved for the CFR reporting period. - j.
 Verify that the books and records fully support the total of each amount entered on each line of the specified CFR schedules.
 Identify significant reconciling items and conclude on their propriety.